1200985/Keyist-Ecommerce-DESOFS/Deliverables/ThreatModeling/Tables.md

+# Tables

 ## External Dependencies

 ### Non-applicable.
-The system is not deployed to any external entity.
+The system is not deployed to any external entity

 | ID  | Description |
 | --- | ----------- |